Ruby Pattern Matching: Arrays, Hashes, and Data Extraction

 # Coordinates: (10, 20)

-You can use _ to ignore values you’re not interested in:
+You can use _ to ignore values you are not interested in, which keeps the pattern focused on the positions that matter:

 data = [1, 2, 3]